This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 The Turner Contemporary gallery opened in Margate in 2011 and was the main catalyst for cultural change for the area.
 Incredibly, last year (2022), around 4 million people visited the Turner Contemporary so it has been a huge success story and tourism boost for Margate.

 Named after J M W Turner, the lauded landscape artist who resided here during several periods of his life, Margate’s Turner Contemporary Museum overlooks the sea with massive interior windows offering a respite from the weather on wet and windy days (which are fairly frequent in the UK).

 A combination of permanent and temporary exhibitions, the Turner Contemporary is free to visit but donations are greatly appreciated.
-The Turner Contemporary Gallery is open 10am to 5pm Wednesday to Sunday; opening times correct as at March 2023.
+The Turner Contemporary Gallery is open 10am to 5pm Wednesday to Sunday; opening times correct as of summer 2023.

 Address: Turner Contemporary Museum, Rendezvous, CT9 1HG

 4. Dreamland, Margate